 A cornerstone of good waste management is the segregation (the capture, separation and storage) of different waste streams to allow material recovery, recycling and re-use.
+Without segregation, the efficient re-use, recyling and recovery of materials is impossible.
+It is particularly important where waste streams of one industry can provide the raw material input for another.

-More so, the food and beverage industries have benefited from the establishment of formal and informal networks for exchanging wastes, particularly to the agricultural sector as animal feedstock.
-Benefits include reduced waste disposal costs, savings in material and supply costs, and revenue generation through marketing saleable materials.
+In many cases throughout industry two or more companies have developed mutually beneficial programs for using each other's waste materials.
+Benefits include reduced waste disposal costs, savings in material and supply costs, and revenue generation through marketing reusable materials.